acquia/blt/docs/tech-architect/ci.rst

       remotes:
          - [example]@svn-14671.prod.hosting.acquia.com:[example].git

 #.
-Add your Acquia Cloud Git repository's server host name to
+Add your Cloud Platform Git repository's server host name to
    ``ssh_known_hosts`` in your ``.travis.yml`` file.
 Use only the host name and don't include the user name and file name (example.git):